Moonfish-Inc/shopify-app-cli/docs/getting-started/install/index.md

 ---
-title: Install Shopify CLI
+title: Install Shopify App CLI
 section: getting-started
 toc: false
 redirect_from: "/install/"
 ---

-Shopify CLI can be installed using a variety of package managers.
+Shopify App CLI can be installed using a variety of package managers.

 ### Ruby gem